amodsachintha/amodsachintha.github.io/_posts/2019-03-16-configuring-travis-ci-for-github.markdown

 ![Weather-App](/assets/travis-ci/weather-app.PNG "React Weather App")

-So, like I said before, Travis CI will not know what to do as soon as you Activate the repository.
-We will now configure the ``travis.yml`` file in the GitHub repository for Travis CI to get the required build and deploy configuration.
+So, like I said before, Travis CI will not know what to do as soon as you activate the repository.
+We will now configure the ``.travis.yml`` file in the GitHub repository for Travis CI to get the required build and deploy configuration.

 ![travis.yml](/assets/travis-ci/travis.yml.PNG "Travis CI config")

 Note that I’m using [Surge.sh](https://surge.sh) to deploy my static build to Surge under [amodsachintha-react-weather.surge.sh](http://amodsachintha-react-weather.surge.sh ).
 Therefore, we need to go back to Travis and set up a couple things.
-Surge will need your email address and a token to log in as you from the TravisCI build tool.
-To get this token, run `surge token` in your command line and copy the output from the second line, I masked mine, but it should look something like this:
+Surge will need the email address and a token to log in from the TravisCI build tool.
+To get this token, run `surge token` in the CLI and copy the output from the second line, I masked mine, but it should look something like this:

 ![Surge Token](/assets/travis-ci/surge-token.PNG "Surge token")